-- When you enter the premises of the Finnish Immigration Service, you may have to go through a security inspection. - Present your reception centre resident card to a security guard of the Finnish Immigration Service. - Only people invited to an interview and other people approved in advance by the Finnish Immigration Service are permitted to enter the waiting area. - If you wish to bring a support person with you, your support person should send a written request to the Finnish Immigration Service in advance.
+- When you enter the premises of the Finnish Immigration Service, you may have to go through a security inspection. - Present your reception centre resident card to a security guard of the Finnish Immigration Service. - Only people invited to an interview and other people approved in advance by the Finnish Immigration Service are permitted to enter the waiting area. - If you wish to bring a support person with you, s/he should send a written request to the Finnish Immigration Service in advance.
 Otherwise, the interviewer will decide at the start of the interview whether your support person is allowed to attend the interview.
-Your support person is not your legal counsel and will not participate in the investigation of the case. - Your interview will be conducted by an employee of the Finnish Immigration Service. - The interviewer will collect you from the waiting area. - The interview will be recorded.
-In addition, the room is equipped with a recording security camera. - If necessary, breaks can be taken during the interview.
-You may ask for a break any time you wish.
+Your support person is not your legal counsel and will not participate in the investigation of the case. - Your interview will be conducted by an employee of the Finnish Immigration Service.
+The interviewer will collect you from the waiting area. - The interview will be recorded.
+In addition, the room is equipped with a recording security camera. - The interview may last all day.
+There will be a lunch break and other breaks, if necessary.
+You may ask for a break any time you wish. - If necessary, the interview will be continued another day.
+In such case, you will receive a new invitation to an interview after some time.